Take A Break From the Rat Race and Recharge

 Like many people, I watched Johnny Carson as his 32 years on television came to a close.
 I was particularly curious to see who the guests would be (You may recall this was the second-to-last show.
 His last show was a replay of scenes from the past thirty-two years).

-Johnny Carson’s last guests were Robin Williams and Bette Midler.
+Johnny Carson’s last guests were the now departed Robin Williams and Bette Midler.
 Why these two people of the thousands of possibilities?
 Many actors and actresses, comedians, and other types of entertainers would have given an arm or a leg to be on this celebrated show, which attracted tens of millions of viewers.
 I brought this question up with friends, and after tossing about several possibilities, we came up with what has to be the answer:

 How to Have a Leisure Seizure